AngryUbuntuNerd/gov-uk-assessment/README.md

 This is a proxy API to access the BPDTS test API, provided by gov.uk.

-## First time setup
+## Running locally

+### Without Docker

-You need to have Python 3.x installed, and you should consider setting up a virtual environment before progressing:
+You need to have at least Python 3.7 installed, and you should consider setting up a virtual environment before progressing:

 ```bash